igrishaev/pg2/README.md

  {:name "Agent Jones", :id 14})
 ~~~

-**In Postgres, prepared statement are always bound to a certain
+**In Postgres, prepared statements are always bound to a certain
 connection.
 Don't share a statement opened in a connection A to B and vice
 versa.
 Do not share them across different threads.**